 The typical SimplePassiveCashflow tribe member asks a lot of questions..
 Why do I have to work 40 years at my JOB?
 Why do the wealthy always get ahead?
 Why do I stay up late at night reading Quora?

-I know I was beating the drum of the Turnkey rental a few years ago but I am admittedly a work in progress and this is my journey.
+I know I was beating the drum of the Turnkey rental a few years ago but now investing in Syndications.
+I am admittedly a work in progress and this is my journey.

 Sign up for the mailing list and join the free web course “Journey to Simple Passive Cashflow.”